 The three leading actors are excellent.
 Rachel Hurd-Wood is perfect as Wendy.
 Jeremy Sumpter’s winsomeness is irresistible.
 Hurd-Wood and Sumpter also have great chemistry.
 Jason Isaacs is the best Captain Hook I’ve seen, so far (he also plays Mr. Darling).
 Olivia Williams (The Ghost Writer) plays Mrs. Darling and the late Lynn Redgrave (Georgy Girl) plays Aunt Millicent.
 Ludivine Sagnier (Swimming Pool) steals a few scenes as the diminutive Tinkerbell.

-James Newton Howard’s ( The Dark Knight) music score is effective.
+James Newton Howard’s (The Sixth Sense and The Hunger Games) music score is effective.
 The cinematography, by Donald McAlpine (Moulin Rouge! and The Chronicles of Narnia), is very good too.
 The state-of-the-art special effects (Industrial Light & Magic) aren’t perfect, but they are good enough.

 Conclusions & Final Thoughts:

 Peter Pan wasn’t a success: audiences were apathetic and film critics were unkind.
-I do have mixed feelings toward the film.
+I do have mixed feelings about the film.
 Some ideas worked better than others.
 The definitive Peter Pan movie is yet to be made.
 However, despite its flaws, I really enjoyed the movie — it’s a fun fantasy film for kids and adults.
-Peter Pan was dedicated to Dodi Fayed, the son of producer Mohamed Al-Fayed.
 Color, 107 minutes, Rated PG.